Koredotcom/docs/docs/xo/automation/natural-language/training/training-validations.md

 <p class="admonition-title">Note</p>
 <p>While performing the refresh, you cannot trigger the task again.
 If you click the <b>Refresh</b> icon when the model is being trained, recommendations from the latest Validate model are generated only once the training is completed.</p></div>

-<ol start="6"><li>When you click the <b>Refresh</b> icon, the recommendations summary is refreshed and the count of recommendations is either increased, or decreased, or the recommendations are updated based on the latest results.
+<ol start="6"><li><p>When you click the <b>Refresh</b> icon, the recommendations summary is refreshed and the count of recommendations is either increased, or decreased, or the recommendations are updated based on the latest results.</p>

-For example, if new utterances are added to the intent, a new recommendation may get added to the summary list.
+<p>For example, if new utterances are added to the intent, a new recommendation may get added to the summary list.
 Similarly, if a recommendation is implemented, the count of recommendations decreases.
-In a recommendation like <i>13 intents have very short utterances, if 2 intents are fixed, then the recommendation is updated to 11 intents have very short utterances</i>.</li>
+In a recommendation like <i>13 intents have very short utterances, if 2 intents are fixed, then the recommendation is updated to 11 intents have very short utterances</i>.</p></li>

 <img src="../images/recommendation-information.png" alt="recommendation information" title="recommendation information" style="border: 1px solid gray; zoom:75%;"></ol>